OpenEvalProject/evals/manuscripts/elife-28889/v2/manuscript.md

 ## Results

-## Identification of a coding region determinant in LARP4 mRNA that limits expression
+### Identification of a coding region determinant in LARP4 mRNA that limits expression

 We cloned cDNAs for LARPs and La from their second codon to their stop codon into expression vector pFlag-CMV2 (Figure 1a) and transfected these into HEK293 cells with a plasmid encoding adenovirus VA1 RNA synthesized by RNA polymerase III as a control.
 LARP4 accumulated to much lower levels than any other, with LARP4B, a homolog of similar mass (below), as the highest (Figure 1b).
 Northern blotting showed that LARP4 mRNA accumulated to the lowest levels (Figure 1c).
 VA1 RNA was increased by La due to direct binding, stabilization (Rosa et al., 1981; Francoeur and Mathews, 1982; Mathews and Francoeur, 1984) and longer half-life (not shown); although its levels were more similar with the other LARPs (Figure 1c).
 LARP4 mRNA was less than LARPs 6 and 4B by ~100 and ~50 fold respectively (Figure 1d), likely reflective of different stabilities of their coding regions.

 ![Figure 1.](https://cdn.elifesciences.org/articles/28889/elife-28889-fig1-v2.jpg)

-**Figure 1.:** LARP4 mRNA contains a codon-specific, coding region determinant (CRD) of instability in that limits expression.(a) Schematic showing expression cassette in pFLAG-CMV2 plasmids that differ only in the open reading frame (ORF) coding sequences (CDS). (b) Western blot using anti-FLAG antibody; arrow indicates LARP4 band, lane 4. (c) Northern blot, upper panel shows detection by FLAG-Hind antisense probe.
+**Figure 1.:** (a) Schematic showing expression cassette in pFLAG-CMV2 plasmids that differ only in the open reading frame (ORF) coding sequences (CDS). (b) Western blot using anti-FLAG antibody; arrow indicates LARP4 band, lane 4. (c) Northern blot, upper panel shows detection by FLAG-Hind antisense probe.
 VA1 RNA was for transfection control and quantification. (d) Normalized expression of three experiments (n = 3), error bars represent s.e.m.; Flag-LARP4 set to 1. (e) Schematic of LARP4 mutated constructs transfected with VA1 for f and g. (f) Upper: Western blot with anti-FLAG and anti-GAPDH.
 Lower: Northern blot with FLAG-Hind antisense and VA1 probes. (g) Upper: Western blot with anti -FLAG, -actin and -GFP antibodies.
 Lower: Northern for FLAG-Hind and VA1. (h) Schematic showing two β-globin reporters containing CRD constructs (see text); 'in 3’UTR' following the stop codon, and in frame preceding the stop 'in CDS'. (i) Northern blot time course of decay of the β-glo CRD reporter mRNAs.
 WT = wild type CRD sequence and CS = synonymous codon swapped version of the CRD. (j) Quantification of β-glo mRNA in i; 3 independent experiments, error bars represent s.e.m.
 GFP used for normalization, and each t = 0 was set to 100%. (k) Similar to i; +2 FS= + 2 frameshift version of the WT CRD.

 The F-LARP4 constructs (Figure 1e) were western blotted after transfection and exhibited the expected mobilities (Figure 1f,g).
 Fragments 1–286, 27–286 and 359–724 accumulated to higher levels than full length 1–724, and fragments 27–724 and 1–430 (Figure 1f).
 These data suggested a region within codons 287–358 as inhibitory to expression, which was confirmed by the internal deletion construct, Δ287–358 that was expressed at levels nearly as high as 359–724 and much higher than 1–724 and 1–430 (Figure 1g).
 The differences in protein levels were generally reflected by the mRNAs (Figure 1f,g lower).
 Thus, codons 287–358 of LARP4 mRNA contain a coding region determinant (CRD) that is inhibitory to expression.
 This comprises a tract of <10% of the ORF length that encodes part of LARP4 protein that is important for interaction with PABP, termed the PABP-binding motif (PBM) (Yang et al., 2011) (below).

-## The LARP4 CRD mediates synonymous codon-sensitive mRNA decay
+### The LARP4 CRD mediates synonymous codon-sensitive mRNA decay

 We used an established β-globin (βG) reporter under transcriptional control of a tetracycline/doxycycline-responsive promoter in HeLa tet-off cells to examine mRNA decay (Gossen and Bujard, 1992; Fialcowitz et al., 2005).
 The promoter is turned off upon addition of dox, and RNA is isolated at t = 0 and times thereafter to follow decay.
 During the 48 hr following transfection until t = 0, mRNAs transcribed at the same rate but with different half-lives accumulate to different levels, each requiring 3 to 4 half-lives to reach steady state (Ross, 1995).
 We inserted the LARP4 CRD into the βG-wt reporter in two contexts, in the ORF preceding the stop codon or following it (Figure 1h).
 When preceding the stop codon, the CRD led to t = 0 levels that were significantly lower as compared to placement after the stop (Figure 1i upper panel, lanes 1 and 6).
 Plotting triplicate time course data normalized to GFP mRNA showed that the CRD produced more instability as part of the ORF as compared to following it (Figure 1j, WT in CDS vs. WT in 3'UTR).
 The βG mRNA with the WT CRD in the CDS was indeed translated into a longer protein than with no insert (not shown). βG-wt with no insert yielded a half-life as expected (Fialcowitz et al., 2005) (not shown), similar to WT CRD in the 3’UTR.

 We examined codon substitutions to the CRD.
 A synonymous codon-swapped (CS) CRD sequence inserted in the βG CDS increased reporter mRNA levels and half-life relative to the WT CRD in the CDS (Figure 1i,j).
 To further characterize the CRD and distinguish if destabilization might be due to RNA structure, G+C content, or codon-specificity, we inserted the WT CRD in the βG CDS beginning with a +2 frameshift (+2 FS) which required mutations to convert premature stops to sense codons.
 This preserved 97% CRD sequence identity but with only ~10% codon sequence identity relative to the WT CRD.
 Similar to CS, the +2 FS largely reversed the inhibitory effect of the WT CRD (Figure 1k).

-## LARP4 CRD is recognized as an inhibitory element when transferred to another mRNA
+### LARP4 CRD is recognized as an inhibitory element when transferred to another mRNA

 LARPs 4 and 4B share most amino acid and nucleotide homology in their La modules but less in other regions including the CRD which is only 52% nucleotide identical in this region (Figure 2a).
 We replaced the CRD region of LARP4B with the LARP4 WT CRD or a CS CRD and examined LARP4B expression.
 The WT-CRD decreased LARP4B-CRD-WT levels relative to LARP4B WT (Figure 2b, lanes 5, 4).
 Importantly, the CS CRD rescued the negative effect of WT-CRD (Figure 2b, lanes 6, 5); see quantitation in Figure 2c.
 Thus, the LARP4 CRD is recognized as inhibitory when transferred to a heterologous mRNA.
 When the test mRNA is normally expressed at much higher levels than LARP4, as in this case for LARP4B, the CRD appears to have less effect than on the lower abundance LARP4 mRNA, but quantifications of duplicate experiments revealed that it nonetheless decreased expression of LARP4B mRNA by 2.5 to 3.5-fold (Figure 2c).